The boys race at adidas was nuts producing the top 8 performances on the year across the state as the top 9 cracked the 15:30 mark.

 Muhammad has been a stud on the track the last two years, but this is only his second ever cross country race and 5K showing his potential for the rest of the season.

 Hughes would beat out Toomey and Cannon in a sprint to the finish in 15:24 as Jacob Gallant (Mount Tabor) would close hard to finish 9th cracking the 15:30 mark in 15:29.
-Jack Dingman (Northern Guilford) would round out the top 10 boys running a PR of 15:36.
+Jack Dingman (Northern Guilford) would round out the top 10 boys running a PR of 15:36 and was the only non-senior.

 This is the fastest we've ever seen at adidas as a whole.
 It is the top 8 fastest marks in the state so far this season.
 We saw 9 North Carolina boys under 15:30.
 The most we've seen in one year at adidas was 6 in 2016.
 Dingman's 15:36 was the fastest 10th place finisher in 18 years at the adidas XC Challenge.